SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/project-page.md

 If not, details and drill-downs are immediately available to quickly identify what went wrong, with a section for each error condition showing what the current project value is and what it should be.
 As usual, you'll be able to click through on current values to get to drilldowns.

 ## What should I fix first?
-Because the best way to improve a project's quality is to catch and fix new problems before they become entrenched, the first view of a project is centered around the New Code Period, which is highlighted in yellow on the right of the project homepage.
-The project space page shows a high-level summary of critical metrics, both current values and their New Code Period values.
+Because the best way to improve a project's quality is to catch and fix new problems before they become entrenched, the first view of a project is centered around New Code, which is highlighted in yellow on the right of the project homepage.
+The project space page shows a high-level summary of critical metrics, both current values and their New Code values.

 Just below the Quality Gate information, you have the numbers of old and new Issues in the Reliability and Security domains and then the Maintainability domain.
 Clicking on any figure on the page will take you to a detailed view, either in the Measures Page or the Issues Page.